NEW: Market-Driven Cybersecurity

 The volume of data is staggering.
 Modern enterprises generate terabytes of logs, network traffic, and system events daily.
 No human team can process this.
 AI algorithms sift through this data in real-time, identifying malware, phishing, intrusions, and anomalies that traditional tools miss.

 Consider the scale: a single organization might run thousands of servers, millions of files, and billions of network packets per day.
 Autonomous AI agents like those powered by Shep orchestrate complex threat detection workflows, coordinating multiple detection systems and response mechanisms simultaneously—something no manual process could achieve.
+These autonomous systems operate similarly to real-time market sentiment analysis platforms that process vast data streams to identify patterns and anomalies.

 Core Applications in Defense